yuwanjun564/MinecoloniesWiki/source/tutorials/tutorial.md

 To avoid mistakes and frustation, read through this entire guide carefully before starting to play.

-### Placement of the Supply Ship or Supply Camp
+### 补给船或补给营地的放置

 To place the [Supply Ship](../items/supplycampandship), you need to have a large enough body of water (at least 32 x 20).
 To place the [Supply Camp](../items/supplycampandship), you need to have a large enough flat, clear piece of land (at least 16x17 blocks).

 When you place the Supply Ship/Camp, it will spawn a chest that will contain the [Town Hall](../../source/buildings/townhall) block and the [building tool](../../source/items/buildingtool). **Once the Supply Ship/Camp is placed, you can't place another in the world.**

-**Hint:** The most important tool you will need for the entire mod is the build tool (check our [build tool](../items/buildtool) page).
+**提示：** The most important tool you will need for the entire mod is the build tool (check our [build tool](../items/buildtool) page).
 Craft the build tool so you can place all the huts and the Supply Ship or Supply Camp in the perfect spot.

 <p class="h4 text-center"><b>Build Tool Video.</b></p>